• Skip to primary navigation

 chickpeas, stock, bayleaves, cloves, tomato paste and soy sauce on a marble benchtop

-Step 4 - Add cooked chickpeas, cabbage, and soy sauce.
-Simmer for another 10 minutes.
-Turn the heat off and stir through the lemon.
-Serve warm with some roasted chickpeas as croutons.
+Add the cooked chickpeas, cabbage, and soy sauce.
+Simmer for an additional 10 minutes.
+Turn off the heat and stir in the lemon juice.
+Serve warm.

 a spoonful of vegan borscht on top of a white bowlful